liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/05-ldap/01-ldap-servers-intro.markdown

 **User Mapping:** Next, you can define mappings from LDAP attributes to Liferay fields.
-Though LDAP user attributes may be different from LDAP server to LDAP server, there are five fields @product@ requires to be mapped for the user to be recognized:
+Though LDAP user attributes may be different from LDAP server to LDAP server, there are five fields @sharepoint@ requires to be mapped for the user to be recognized:

 -   *Screen Name* (e.g., `uid` or `cn`)